Experience Salisbury-Rowan County, NC History

 Description: The transformation of this building from a classroom facility for the female academy to a grand southern residence, the Dr. Josephus Hall House tells a story of Dr. Hall and four generations of his family.
 Many sites include the restored kitchen building, restored slave dwelling, and a cannon once used at Salisbury's Civil War Prison.

 Edith M. Clark History/Genealogy Room-Rowan Public Library

 Description: The Edith M. Clark History Room of the Rowan Public Library is a valuable resource for family historians whose ancestors came from the Southern and Middle Atlantic colonies.
 The collection focuses on all of North Carolina with significant holdings from bordering states and those showing heavy migration in and out of the Piedmont.

 Historic National Cemetery and Confederate Prison Site

 Description: Dedicated in 1874, this is the final resting place for veterans of all wars.
 Buried in 18 trench graves are 11,700 Union soldiers who died at the Salisbury Confederate Prison during the Civil War.
 Including Medal of Honor recipient, Lorenzo Deming who served on the U.S. Picket Boat No. 1, incarcerated at the Prison at the age of 20.
 Deming's family was presented the Medal of Honor after his death, in 1865, by President Andrew Johnson.

 Historic Rockwell Museum

-Description: Located 1 mile from the downtown area in the Livingstone Historic District, this charming private college campus offers a variety of venues.
+Description: Located one mile from the downtown area, in the Livingstone Historic District, this charming private college campus offers a variety of venues.
 From Varick Auditorium, seating 1400 and Tubman Theatre, seating 300, to classrooms providing alternative space for up to 100, Livingstone is an ideal choice for meetings and receptions.
-Sporting facilities also available.
+Sporting facilities are also available for use.